plumatic/plumbing/README.md

     (is (= (/ 7 2) (:v output)))))
 ```

-We can ask stats-graph for information about its inputs and outputs (automatically computed from the definition):
+We can ask stats-graph for information about its inputs and outputs (automatically computed from its definition):

 ```clojure